tejasmhos/seattlecollision/doc/functionaldesign.md

 Collision.db, and Radius.db.
 For full details on the data sources and processed database structure, see [documentation file TBD].

+## Targeted user
+**Urban planner:** An urban planner could use this tool to visulaize the impact of construction and increased density on the rate traffic collisions.
+This could be used to identify potential problem areas that result from construction (e.g., pedestrian collisions tend to increase during construction, or parked car collisions tend to increase after construction).
+These insights could inform urban planning decisions for future building sites.
+We assume the urban planner is familiar with these data sets and the definitions of fields.
+He or she may not be familiar with python programming so we will seek to enable all required user interactions to be entered via a GUI.
+The use cases we provide will allow the urban planner to explore a variety of scenarios to identify where issues are currently occuring.

+**Community activist:** Community activitst may seek to ensure certain safety standards are maintained during this period of rapid growth in Seattle.
+This tool will allow activitists to identify areas where safety may be compromised during growth so they may lobby for policy improvements, with facts to support their efforts.
+They may be less familiar with the data set than the urban planners.
+They will also desire to use GUI for all user inputs.

 ## Use Cases
 Key functionality: Enable users to view map of magnitude of collisions near new buildings in Seattle, before, during and after construction
 Use cases: